GISMentors/grass-gis-workshop-jena/index.rst

 * study, and
 * change

-the software in any way, and the source code is openly shared so that people are encouraged to voluntarily improve the design of the software.
+the software in any way.
+The source code is openly shared so that people are encouraged to voluntarily improve the design of the software.
 This is in contrast to **proprietary software**, where the software is under restrictive copyright and the source code is usually